Pruvosby TELCOMA Global

 Staying Certified

-Valid for three years.
-Earn 30 CEUs through continuing education activities or pass a higher-level CompTIA exam.
+Good for three years.
+Renew with 30 CEUs through continuing education, or just pass a higher-level CompTIA exam like Security+ — it automatically renews Network+.

 Network+ N10-009 What the Exam Tests

 Five domains: Networking Concepts (23%), Network Implementation (19%), Network Operations (16%), Network Security (19%), and Network Troubleshooting (23%).
-You need to understand subnetting, routing, switching, wireless, and network troubleshooting methodology.
+Notice that Concepts and Troubleshooting are tied as the heaviest at 23% each.
+Subnetting, routing, switching, wireless, and troubleshooting methodology are all fair game.

 Network Troubleshooting